-To that end, a great gift is an hour or two with a financial advisor, planner, or professional.
+To that end, a great gift is an hour or two with a financial professional.

-“Many planners offer hourly rates for unbiased advice,” Sullivan said in an interview.
+“Many financial professionals and planners offer hourly rates for unbiased advice,” Sullivan said in an interview.
 “You could ask a planner for a gift certificate to meet with your special relative.”